nmshd/documentation/_includes/scenarios/integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md

 | `relationships.changes.status` | `"Accepted"`                   |
 | `relationships.changes.type`   | `"Creation"`                   |

-Now the Requestor Connector is informed that the Templator Connector has accepted the Relationship Request and therefore a Relationship has been established between the two Connectors.
+Now the Requestor Connector is informed that the Templator Connector has accepted the Relationship Request and therefore an active Relationship has been established between the two Connectors.

 <!--- `POST /api/v2/Account/Sync` --->

 ## What's next?

-After a Relationship between the two Connectors is established, they are able to share information with each other.
+After an active Relationship between the two Connectors is established, they are able to share information with each other.
 For example, they can exchange Messages.
-How a Connector can send a Message to another Identity that it has a Relationship established with, is described in the [Integration Example]({% link _docs_integrate/integration-example.md %}).
+How a Connector can send a Message to another Identity with which it has an active Relationship is described in the [Integration Example]({% link _docs_integrate/integration-example.md %}).

 <!--- Refer to other guides here. --->